canvasxyz/canvas/docs/6-networking.md

 }, [app])
 ```

-The `connections` object lists all peers that you are directly connected to.
+The `connections` object lists peers that you are directly connected to.

 Peers that are actively sending and receiving actions for the application will be shown as `online` (🟢).
 Peers passively participating in the mesh will be `waiting` (⚪️), those still connecting will be `connecting` (🟡), and unresponsive peers will be shown as `disconnected` (🔴).

-As long as at least one peer is `online`, the application will show as connected.
+As long as at least one peer is `online`, your application will show as connected.
 You can see an example [here](https://github.com/canvasxyz/canvas/blob/main/examples/chat/src/ConnectionStatus.tsx#L129).

 ## Configuring realtime presence

+By default, libp2p doesn't maintain connections to every other peer running your application
+at the same time, since this could be hundreds of peers or more.

-We also maintain a libp2p discovery/presence service that keeps track of the entire set of peers for a given application that are online, including peers that you aren't directly connected to.
+Instead, we maintain a libp2p discovery/presence service, which tracks peers that you aren't
+directly connected to.

-To use realtime presence, first set a `discoveryTopic` in your application configuration.
+To use this service, set a `discoveryTopic` in your application configuration:

 ```ts{7}
 const { app } = useCanvas({